 Still, there are plenty of workplaces and agencies that see the potential of hair follicle drug testing for employees.

 While there are cases that bring these current hair follicle drug testing practices into question, there are also stories of those calling for greater access.
 There are calls for truck drivers to face hair follicle testing, rather than urine testing.
 This is because of the increased chance of detecting any drugs in their system over the course of the route.

-There is also the story of the of the Melbourne Cronulla Sharks rugby team, who want to implement hair tests for players in response to recent positive tests.
+There is also the story of the Cronulla Sharks rugby team out of Australia, who want to implement hair tests for players in response to recent positive tests.
 This may be a long way from the typical workplace measures of American companies, but the ideas still apply.